 Essentially, the biogas digester mimics a cows’ stomach.
 We feed the unit daily with organic waste and eventually get biogas in return.
 Easy!
 But how does it work?

 The main part of the digester is a big tank.
-This tank is fully filled with water, so the food scraps are completely submerged.
-Bacteria in the water will eat or digest the organic waste (hence the name) and produce biogas.
+This tank is filled with water, so the food scraps are completely submerged.
+Bacteria in the water eat or digest the organic waste (hence the name) and produce biogas.
+This is called anaerobic digestion.
 The biogas is directed into a second tank where it is stored.
 The “gas tank” is connected to the gas cooktop in the kitchen via a gas pipe.

 Before we can produce biogas though we have to “activate” the biogas digester by adding animal manure to it.
 After a few weeks, the bacteria in the water should produce gas.
 As we feed the digester tank with more organic waste every day, the tank releases water.
 This water is very nutritious and can be used as a liquid fertilizer for the garden.
 Double win!